 My Dearest Belle: First World War Letters

-On Wednesday, September 23, 2014, Fort Rodd Hill begins the heart-wrenching story of a normal family in British Columbia faced with World War I.
+Starting November 11, 2015, Fort Rodd Hill tells the heart-wrenching story of a normal family in British Columbia faced with World War I.

 Using historical photos and letters sent between the siblings of the Grant family, Parks Canada breathes life into one-hundred year-old events.